gjalimon/ONS_API_pipeline_consumer_price_indices/README.md

 5. Clean and Validate
 6. Save this clean version into the Processed folder

-Web App steps are the same except it provides a download links instead
+# Web App steps are the same except it provides download links instead.

-Project structure:
+# Project structure:

 ONS_API_pipeline_consumer_price_indices/